mongodb/specifications/source/unified-test-format/unified-test-format.rst

 contexts where the test runner cannot provide a definite value or may be expected to replace the placeholder with a value that cannot be specified by the test file (e.g. KMS provider credentials).
-The test runner MUST raise an error if a placeholder value is used in an unexpected context.
+The test runner MUST raise an error if a placeholder value is used in an unexpected context or a replacement cannot be made.

 An example of using this placeholder value follows::